The Real Poop

 Then again, maybe you've just been watching a bit too much TV.
 Chefs are normal people (for the most part) with a passion for food.
 They buy it, prepare it, cook it, serve it, and are hopefully paid well and lauded for their efforts.

-Being a chef isn't all about the food though.
-Think about who you know who loves to cook for you.
-Your mom – maybe your dad, right?
-Cooking food for someone else is a personal, emotionally linked endeavor.
-Most chefs (like your parents) have a nurturing, compassionate element to their personality.
-They are caretakers.
-Yes, it's partly about the art of preparing delicious and attractive meals, but a big part of the passion comes from the desire to please, to comfort, to take care of those who depend on them for sustenance.
+Being a chef isn't all about the food, though.
+Think about the person who most loves cooking for you.
+Probably someone close, right?
+Like a friend or family member?
+Cooking food for someone else is a personal, emotional endeavor.
+Maybe that's why many chefs have a nurturing, compassionate element to their personality.
+Yes, it's about the art of preparing delicious and attractive meals, but a big part comes from a chef's desire to please, comfort, and take care of those who depend on them for sustenance.

 On average, chefs make about $47,000 a year, though it of course depends on a lot of things, such as the exact position they occupy in the kitchen and the location and pedigree of the restaurant (source).
 Things get even murkier when you're the chef of your own restaurant, but more on that later.

 The great thing about being a chef is food will always be in demand.
 Sorry to break it to you Miss America contestants, but hunger isn't going anywhere.
 A good chef will always have job opportunities, as there will always be some hot new restaurant opening just around the corner.

 The bad news?
 There are already roughly a zillion restaurants on a zillion of those corners.
 Business will be divided among all of those establishments, and because of the high failure rate of restaurants, chefs may find themselves working for many different restaurants, at least early in their careers.

 The sad truth is many restaurants barely make enough to cover expenses and often will gradually lose money over time.
 They're likely to buckle if such patterns continue for too long—buckle just like your pants after eating your own pasta bolognese for one too many meals.